Rachel Briggs, OBE

 Rachel moved to the US from England in September 2015 to stand up Hostage US and is proud to lead its brilliant team.
 She remains actively involved in supporting families and former hostages.

-Rachel has a long and distinguished career as a writer and policy analyst working on national security issues with governments and the private sector around the world.
+Rachel has a long and distinguished career as a policy advisor working on national security issues with governments and the private sector around the world.
 She was awarded an OBE (Officer of the British Empire) by Her Majesty the Queen in 2014 in recognition for her work with hostages and their families.
-Rachel is an Associate Fellow at Chatham House, serves on the Advisory Board of Hedayah and is on the Board of Directors of The Global Center on Cooperative Security.
+Rachel serves on the Board of Directors of The Global Center on Cooperative Security and is an Associate Fellow of Chatham House.

 “I’m passionate about ensuring that hostages and their families get the care and support they need.
 I know from experience how frightening, lonely and helpless you can feel when a loved one is kidnapped.
 I also know that many families face practical problems that normal lawyers, financial advisors or health professionals might struggle to provide.
 Hostages and their families have a right to this support – free of charge, entirely confidential, and independent of any other interest.
 I’m honored to be able to do this vital work.”